Principles of Innovation: Unlocking Creativity and Driving Progress.

 • Allowing your mind to wander for unexpected insights.

-The first idea isn’t always the best.
+The first idea is almost never the best.
+In fact, if you don’t fail enough times, you may never succeed.
 Successful innovators embrace iteration:

 • Test your solutions.